waynezhang78/OracleHandson-Wayne/examplelab1/examplelab1.rst

 .. figure:: images/SW4.png

-Click the **“Distributed Controls”** tab, and type the Hostname to Linux666 , username use root , and Password is qaz12345.
+Click the **Distributed Controls** tab, and type the Hostname to Linux666 , username use root , and Password is qaz12345.
 After input , please try **“Test Connection”**

 .. figure:: images/SW5.png